Electric vehicle charging can appear confusing, with a varity of plug types and methods of charging.

 Usually between 6 - 8 hours.
 This is often referred to as ‘trickle charge’.
 A domestic three pin (UK), 2 pin (EU) will only ever provide 3.7kw of power (10amps).
 Even if you have a vehicle that will take a much higher rate of charge, it will only ever draw this amount of power, as that’s all that is being offered to the vehicle.
 For this type of charging you’ll need a portable domestic charging lead (EVSE).
 Despite the slow speed, the advantage is the convenience of being able to charge your vehicle anywhere you can find a standard plug socket.
 Some public electric car charging stations only have three pin domestic plug sockets to plug into.
 Keeping a portable domestic charger in your vehicle, at all times, is a very good idea.

-To charge faster than the slowest ‘trickle charge’ rate (see above).
+To charge faster than the slowest ‘trickle charge’ rate from the portable charger.
 You’ll need a specialist charge point installed at home, or you might have one at your work premises, or you can visit a public charging station.

 PLEASE NOTE: You will need to make sure you have the correct cable for connecting at the correct charging location.
 See below: